-Not only do EMTs have paid medical work experience highlighting their resumes, but of course it means they’ve also the completed training and certification to become EMTs.
-To medical schools this is a strong indication of an experienced, ambitious, dedicated worker who has already proven their reliability and skill in treating patients.
+Not only do EMTs have paid medical work experience highlighting their resumes, but of course, it means they’ve also completed training and certification to become EMTs.
+To medical schools, this is a strong indication of an experienced, ambitious, dedicated worker who has already proven their reliability and skill in treating patients.

 Patience Under Pressure:

 Despite the appeal of medical school and residency, it isn’t for the faint of heart.
 Almost no other job requires hard work, dedication, and intense study to complete the multi-year training as becoming a licensed doctor or surgeon.
 And of course, for good reason.
 Fortunately, EMTs are trained to stay cool under pressure and remain calm in stressful situations—skills that will certainly carry over into medical school.
 The ability to handle all kinds of pressure is a huge advantage when dealing with the stresses of medical school.